 Start to write a vague list of things to buy for everyone.
+If I need some help deciding what to get my partner, I’ll look up some gifts for men.
 I tend to make my own hampers up for all of the adult couples in the family as I can bulk buy the contents and they make lovely gifts!
 Also check your decorations and see what needs replacing or what extras you need to buy now and not when the kids are trying to put the tree up!
 Buy any cards you might need to but try and get some in the new year sales ready for this time next year!

 Start to buy presents.
 Aim for half of your list and anything you can bulk buy, for example hamper contents.
 I try and buy things from maybe 2-3 shops max so I’m not traipsing round aimlessly for hours on end!
 If you have to take the kids with you, pick 1 shop you can get loads from, its less stressful for you and them!
 STICK TO THE LIST!

 Write all of your Christmas cards and get any in the post that need to go early.
 I hate writing cards so much!
 It’s the worst job for me.
 I tend to sit with a gin and lemonade one night and my favourite programme on telly and get them written!
 I don’t bother letting Mia sign her own name, I just get it done!
 I also don’t bother writing cards for Mia to take to school either but if this is something you like to do, get the kids to do them for you.

 Buy the remaining presents and aim to have your list completed by the 1st December.
 Remember my tip from earlier and stick to 2-3 shops max.